Alex Jones (Welsh presenter): Strictly Come Dancing

-Strictly Come Dancing performances

 Personal life

+In October 2011, Jones announced that she was dating city worker Charlie, from New Zealand, whom she met at a birthday party earlier that year.
+On 6 February 2015, she announced their engagement live on The One Show.
+They married on 31 December 2015 at Cardiff Castle.

 On 10 July 2012, Jones became a Fellow of Aberystwyth University.

 Jones was appointed as a member of the Gorsedd of the Bards during a ceremony at the National Eisteddfod of Wales in Meifod, Powys, in August 2015; honoured for her contribution to Welsh culture.

 In February 2016, Jones was granted a restraining order against a homeless man who sent her vulgar tweets and turned up at her workplace, claiming to be in love with her.
 He was banned from contacting Jones and her family.

 On 2 September 2016, Jones announced via Twitter that she and her husband were expecting their first child; her last appearance on The One Show before her maternity leave was on 6 January 2017.
-On 26 January 2017, Jones announced via a live telephone call to The One Show that she had given birth to a baby boy.
+On 26 January 2017, Jones announced via a live telephone call to The One Show that she had given birth to a baby boy on 22 January.

 Later that year, Jones suffered a miscarriage.

-In December 2018 she announced, live on The One Show, that she was pregnant with her second child.
+In December 2018, she announced, live on The One Show, that she was pregnant again.
 Jones gave birth to a baby boy on 13 May 2019 at Queen Charlotte Hospital.

-In March 2021 Jones announced on BBC's The One Show, that she was pregnant with her third child.
+In March 2021, Jones announced on BBC's The One Show that she was pregnant with her third child.
 On 24 August 2021, it was announced that Jones had given birth to a baby girl on 21 August.

+Jones lives in Sunningdale, Berkshire, having moved from Chiswick, west London, in the summer of 2024.